-- Your coach will need to fill out the Volunteer response form sent to them by the Travel Director.
-Check with your coach to make sure that step has been done so the Travel Director can start communicating with you about preparing your team for the season.
+- Your coach will need to fill out the Volunteer response form sent to them by the Director of Operations.
+Check with your coach to make sure that step has been done so the Director of Operations can start communicating with you about preparing your team for the season.

 - Familiarize yourself with some important websites including mcleansoccer.org, vysa.com, other league websites as applicable.

 The travel team administrator works with the team and other organizations to provide support for the various levels of registration required of a travel soccer team:

 State or National Associations (VYSA/USYS or US Club Soccer)

 Work with the MYS Director of Operations (NCSL, Pre-ECNL, ECNL RL) or ECNL Administrator (ECNL)

 Familiarize yourself with vysa.com or totalglobalsports.com registration system

 Print out team's official roster and player passes

 Work with Director of Operations to add, transfer and release players as requested